 Lacunar stroke is caused by lack of blood flow in smaller arteries that supply deep brain structures.
 The most important risk factor for the development of lacunar stroke is chronic high blood pressure.
 The condition can cause the arteries to narrow.
 This makes it easier for cholesterol plaques or blood clots to block blood flow to the deep brain tissues.

 Risk of lacunar stroke increases with age.
 Those at risk include people with chronic high blood pressure, heart disorders, or diabetes.
 African-Americans, Hispanics, and people with a family history of stroke are also at a higher risk than other groups.

 Other factors that increase the likelihood of lacunar stroke include:

 - drug abuse

 - poor diet

-Heart function tests, such as electrocardiogram and echocardiogram may be ordered, along with kidney and liver function testing and various blood tests.
+Heart function tests, such as electrocardiogram and echocardiogram may be ordered.
+Kidney and liver function testing and various blood tests may also be administered.

-Early treatment increases your chance of survival and may prevent further damage.
-In the event of a stroke, supportive measures may be needed to assist your breathing and heart function.
-You may be given oral or intravenous clot-busting drugs.
-Using a catheter, doctors can deliver medications directly into the brain.
+Supportive measures may be needed to assist your breathing and heart function.
+You may receive oral or intravenous clot-busting drugs.
+In extreme circumstances a doctor can deliver medications directly into the brain.

 According to the American Stroke Association, although incidence of stroke is higher in men, women represent more than half of stroke deaths across all age groups.